-After particle repulsion, each point is positioned, and assigned to one of the disjoint particle-repulsion levels.
-It is now necessary to organize the points into a nested hierarchical datastructure (see Figure 6, Right), so that contact forces can be computed progressively by a breadth-first hierarchy traversal (Section III).
-We first generate tree levels \mathcal{L}i : the set \mathcal{L}i consists of an instance of every point of particle-repulsion levels 1 through i.
-Therefore, if a point belongs to particle-repulsion levels 1, an instance (a copy) of this point will appear in all tree levels \mathcal{L}j , for $j \ge i$.
+After particle repulsion, each point has been positioned and assigned to one of the disjoint particle-repulsion levels.
+It is now necessary to organize the points into a nested hierarchical data structure (see Fig. 6b), so that contact forces can be computed progressively by a breadth-first hierarchy traversal (Section 3).
+We first generate tree levels \mathcal{L}i : the set \mathcal{L}i consists of an instance of every point of particlerepulsion levels 1 through i.
+Therefore, if a point belongs to particle-repulsion level i, an instance (a copy) of this point will appear in all tree levels \mathcal{L}{j} , for $j \geq i$.
 Instances can share common memory data.
 The deepest tree level consists of a single instance of all the points in the pointshell.
 The elements of \mathcal{L}i are our tree nodes on tree level i.
-This construction was chosen so that all nodes at all levels lie on the actual contact surface \mathcal{T} , and that each \mathcal{L}i samples \mathcal{T} about uniformly (without gaps), with progressively finer resolution with level index i.
-We establish the tree parent-child relationships by traversing nodes at every level \mathcal{L}{i+1} , and assigning each node to the nearest node from level \mathcal{L}i .
-A bounding sphere radius is computed for each non-leaf tree node, centered at the location of the node, and covering all nodes in the subtree, in the undeformed configuration.
+This construction was chosen so that all nodes at all levels lie on the actual contact surface \mathcal{T} and that each \mathcal{L}i samples \mathcal{T} about uniformly (without gaps), with progressively finer resolution with level index i.
+We establish the tree parentchild relationships by traversing nodes at every level \mathcal{L}{i+1} and assigning each node to the nearest node from level \mathcal{L}i .
+A bounding sphere radius is computed for each nonleaf tree node, centered at the location of the node, and covering all nodes in the subtree, in the undeformed configuration.
 The radius of the bounding sphere gets progressively smaller for instances of the same point at different levels.
-The nested point tree can be augmented to support deformable pointshells (§ IV-A).
+The nested point tree can be augmented to support deformable pointshells (Section 4.1).

-III.
-TIME-CRITICAL PROGRESSIVE CONTACT FORCES
+3 TIME-CRITICAL PROGRESSIVE CONTACT FORCES

-We now describe the core approach for time-critical evaluation of contact forces when one object is represented as a rigid or deformable pointshell, and the other object provides a signeddistance oracle, d(p).
+We now describe the core approach for time-critical evaluation of contact forces when one object is represented as a rigid or deformable pointshell, and the other object provides a signed-distance oracle, d(p).

-Runtime tree traversal: At every haptic cycle, the algorithm traverses the pointshell hierarchy in breadth-first order.
+Runtime tree traversal.
+At every haptic cycle, the algorithm traverses the pointshell hierarchy in breadth-first order.
 For every tree node, the algorithm looks up the value of the signed distance field at the node's location.
-If the distance field value is greater than the radius, no point in the subtree can collide, and the subtree is not traversed further (see Figure 8 (Middle, e.g., node 2)).
-Otherwise, all children of the node are added to a list for future traversal (see Figure 8 (Middle, e.g., nodes 0, 3)).
-If the distance field value is negative (contact), a penalty force is assigned to the node are visited during later traversal, no additional force is accumulated (but the copy is not skipped from traversal since its proper children may be in contact).
+If the distance field value is greater than the radius, no point in the subtree can collide, and the subtree is not traversed further (see Fig. 8b, e.g., node 2).
+Otherwise, all children of the node are added to a list for future traversal (see Fig. 8b, e.g., nodes 0 and 3).
+If the distance field value is negative (contact), a penalty force is assigned to the node, just like in the single-resolution case.
+If child copies of the node are visited during later traversal, no additional force is accumulated (but the copy is not skipped from traversal since its proper children may be in contact).